bahtiyartan/troia/docs/93MobileToolkit.rst

 Mobile Toolkit
 =========================

-*The Troia platform includes a mobile application for IOS and Android called "Mobile Toolkit" that access the system via rest web services and performs some basic functions in the business application layer.
+*Troia Platform includes a mobile application for IOS and Android called "Mobile Toolkit" that access the system via rest web services and performs some basic functions in the business application layer.
 This section aims to introduce Mobile Toolkit and explaion how to activate it.*

 Introduction